NishikiChisato/DigitalGarden/English Grammar in Use/Tense comparison.md

 - I've been meaning to phone Anna, but I keep forgetting.
 > [!info] We can say we are in the middle of doing such action, but for these two words, we don't actually doing it, with present perfect continuous.

+#### Similarities
+We can use either the continuous or simple with **live** and **work**:
+- Julia has been living in this house for a long time. or Julia has lived...
+- How long have you been working here? or How long have you worked here?

-## Continuous aspect vs. perfect continuous
+## Continuous aspect vs. perfect continuous aspect
 ### present continuous and present perfect continuous
 The difference between them is as the following shown:
 ![[Tense comparsion_1|1000|center]]